 - If minors will be using the accounts, a Mines Minor’s Computer Use Waiver Form must be completed.
 The minor and parents must also read and agree to the Mines Computer and Network Access Agreement for Affiliated Programs.
 This form is required to communicate to parents that our network is not restricted.

 Training of all employees and students having contact with Minors on campus or off-campus and sponsored by Mines is required prior to contact.
 For an in-person training, contact the Compliance & Policy Office.
 The Program Director/Hosting Department is responsible for the training and tracking of compliance.

-- Minors on Campus Training For Mines
+- Protecting the Rights on Minors on Campus (Skillsoft course for Mines Students/Employees)

 - To apply for a current/updated background check (employees only), follow the link to the HR Forms page and select Background Disclosure/Authorization to complete your approval for the process.
 Please allow two (2) weeks for the processing.

 - Program Director or Hosting Department is responsible to ensure that all background checks are processed prior to working on a Mines’ program or activity with minors.
 If you are not a U.S. citizen, this process requires additional time, so please do not delay your submission.

 - For more information, the Background Investigation Policy is available in the Policy Library.

 - Student Orgs: “Non-university organizations and entities that operate non-university Programs on campus (including, but not limited to Recognized Student Organizations, lessees, etc.) are obligated to be familiar with this policy, ensure their staff, volunteers and participants are familiar with this policy, and take appropriate precautions to protect Minors participating in or attending their programs.”
 (See Minors policy §4.4).

 If you reasonably suspect that a minor/child has been subjected to abuse or neglect in a Mines’ program or on campus, then: